HungPoris/Shop-stationery/README.md

-Stationery shop website project implemented by group 5 of FPT University
+Stationery shop website project implemented by group 5 of FPT University Campus Can Tho